Praise for Sweet Dreams

 - Alexis Rhone Fancher, author of The Dead Kid Poems, poetry editor, Cultural Weekly.

 Houses is a fabulous book of stories that keep wandering into locked rooms, to find worlds hidden behind worlds.
 Its nosy, resourceful characters can't resist stumbling into the magical-sinister or rhapsodic, demonic or glorious.
 What witty, astute stories these are-haunting in the best possible way.
 A masterful collection.

 Joan Silber, author of Improvement, Secrets of Happiness, and Household Words

 Hidden River Press

 A press specializing in literary fiction and non-fiction, in collections and anthologies of great writing, Hidden River Press is making its mark in the independent small press community.
 As an imprint of Hidden River Publishing, our aim to is to provide high-quality literature to a readership hungry for the kind of work that has had a hard time finding a home in the corporate publishing world.
 Our books are available internationally, and can be found online at BookShop, Barnes & Noble, Amazon, Waterstones, Powell's, and a variety of other stores.
 They can also be ordered at any independent bookstore.
 We encourage our readers to support independent booksellers.
 Authors are available for interviews, readings, as bookclub guests and other events.
 Contact us for details.

-Forthcoming with Hidden River Press:
+Forthcoming with Hidden River Press in 2022: